ProNeverFake/kios/README.md

 The docker image of mios is currently not available.
 You can enable the dummy execution by uncommenting the code in the demo script, which allows the execution to be simulated and the effects of the actions will be applied to the world state after the execution.

-The code for dummy execution is:
+The code for dummy execution is (you can find it with ctrl+f):

 ```python
 return behavior_tree_simulation_step(state)